 Customers can also turn their smartphones into a hotspot with free tethering.
 The data used while tethering counts against your data or pay-as-you-go balance.

 This prevents your device from being a Wi-Fi hotspot for any other device until you either upgrade your plan or buy more pay-as-you-go minutes.

 Bring Your Own Phone

 With Tello, you can bring any unlocked Android or Apple phone to use on their platform.
 You will need a Tello GSM SIM card.
 If you do not have one, you can buy one from Tello for $9.99.

 To determine if your phone will work with Tello, go to their site, and click on “Shop/Bring Your Own Phone.”
 If you need a new phone, you can buy one from Tello.

 They offer a fair range of phones, from flip phones to smartphones.

-Tello Promo Code
+Does Tello Have Promo Codes?

-If you want a Tello promo code, you don’t usually need one.
-They typically run specials for new customers such as 50 percent off the first month of service, with no special discount code required.
-A promo code isn’t the only way to receive lower prices from Tello.
+Tello often run specials for new customers such as 50 percent off the first month of service, with no special discount code required.
+A promo code isn’t the only way to receive lower prices.

 They also have a referral program in place that benefits both the referrer and the referred.
 If a new member joins, both parties receive a $10.00 credit.

 These “Tello Dollars” can be applied to your entire balance or the purchase of a new phone.
 However, the balance must be enough to pay the entire invoice because Tello doesn’t currently allow partial payments.

-Pros and Cons of Tello
+Pros and Cons

 No service is perfect.
 Choosing a cell phone provider is important, so you must take everything into consideration.
-Below are the pros and cons of Tello Mobile.

-- Coverage on the Sprint network
+- Coverage on a 4G LTE/5G nationwide network

 - You can bring your own phone